Siirry pääsisältöön

 • synonyms

-Notice that a related term is not the same as a synonym.
-A related term helps you discover subject terms linked to a specific concept.
+Notice that a related term is not the same as a synonym, but it is an adjacent term.
+Related terms help you find other subject terms linked to a specific concept.

-Thesauri may be general and independent of databases and subject matters.
-For example, the most commonly used thesaurus in Finland is one these, YSO – general Finnish ontology.
-YSO is part of Finto, the Finnish thesaurus and ontology service, which also includes several subject specific thesauri.
+Thesauri may be general and independent of databases and subject matter.
+For example, the most commonly used controlled vocabulary/thesaurus in Finland is one, YSO - General Finnish Ontology.
+YSO is part of Finto, Finnish thesaurus and ontology service, which also includes several subject-specific thesauri.

-Databases may have their own thesauri and because of that subject terms used in information seeking should always be checked in each database.
-Subject terms can often be found under e.g. Thesaurus, Subject Terms or Subjects.
+Databases may have their own thesauri and because of that you should always check what subject terms are used in each database for information seeking.
+Subject terms can often be found under e.g. Thesaurus, Subject Terms or Subjects in databases.

 In Turku UAS Finna, you can see all the subject terms by clicking on Show all details.
 Subject terms can be found under Subjects.
-By clicking on the subject term, you can find other books in the same field.
+By clicking on a subject term, you can find other books in the same subject.

-NB: YSO, General Finnish Ontology, is used widely in Turku UAS Finna.
-However, subject terms are in Finnish in general in Turku UAS Finna, so remember to check the Finnish versions when using YSO in English!
+NOTE: YSO - General Finnish Ontology, is used widely in Turku UAS Finna.
+However, the subject terms are generally in Finnish in Turku UAS Finna, so remember to check the Finnish versions when using YSO in English!

 This guide aims to support Turku UAS students and staff in searching information.
 It is a major part of the study material in the Information Skills Online Course.